How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Mary Ainsworth

-During the SSC, Ainsworth observed infants between the ages of 12-18 months through a one-way mirror.
+During the SSC, Ainsworth observed infants between 12 and 18 months through a one-way mirror.
 The children interacted with both their mother and a stranger in different scenarios.
 The scenarios lasted about three minutes each:

 Ainsworth recorded the infant’s behavior and how intensely the behavior was displayed.